mui/toolpad/docs/data/toolpad/getting-started/quickstart.md

    ![Drag components](/static/toolpad/step-2.png)

-   Congratulations, we are done building UI!
-Now all we need is to connect it with same data source
+   Congratulations, we are done building the UI!
+Now all we need to do is connect it with a data source.

 1. Click anywhere inside `Application editor` (except on the components that you just added) to deselect added components